Wedding Alcohol Calculator

 Some additional tips for wedding planning

 We have several other tools you might find useful during your wedding planning process.
 After all, calculating how much alcohol for the wedding reception is needed is not the only thing you need to do!
 The most important part is the rings, so use our ring size converter to make sure they are the perfect fit.
 You can also use the lighting calculator to be certain that the wedding venue looks its absolute best.
-It is crucial to prepare transportation for the guests in advance so that everyone gets to the venue comfortably and on time - the drive time calculator will be of great help for you.
 You might also want to consider having the blood alcohol calculator ready during the party, to make sure everyone gets home safe and sound.